pabentse/SAMintheloop/README.md

-# SAM in the Pipeline
+# SAM in the Loop

 Note: Models such as RT-DETR, YOLO and SAM must be dowloaded manually.